Native Hoosier Scott Sander anchors WISH-TV’s Daybreak. He joined WISH-TV as reporter and anchor for 24-Hour News 8 in March 2005.

 He also does work for several local charities and service organizations, including the American Red Cross, The Salvation Army, and the Arthritis Foundation.

-Scott’s work has won eight Emmy awards including Best Anchor in 2006, 2010, 2011 and 2012.
-He has also won recognition from the Associated Press, the Society of Professional Journalists, the Broadcasters Associations of four different states, and the National Academy of Television Arts and Sciences.
+Scott has won nine Emmys, including awards as the region’s top anchor in 2006, 2010, 2011 and 2012.
+He has also earned awards from the Associated Press, the Society of Professional Journalists, and the Broadcasters Associations of three different states.

 Scott’s and his wife, Tammy, are proud parents of son, Owen, and daughter, Maren.